deepmodeling/tutorials/source/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

 	$ lmp  -i  in.lammps

 After waiting for a while, the MD simulation finishes, and the log.lammps and ch4.dump files are generated.
 They store thermodynamic information and the trajectory of the molecule, respectively.
-One may want to visualize the trajectory by, e.g. ovito
+One may want to visualize the trajectory by, e.g. OVITO

 	$ ovito ch4.dump